arparaschiv/FeXIII-coronal-density/README.md

 Cryo-NIRSP or DL-NIRSP data can be downloaded from the [DKIST Datacenter](https://dkist.data.nso.edu/).

 #### **Notes, Assumptions, and Caveats:**
 - Coronal density calculations similar to this implementation are available through the [CLEDB  coronal inversion](https://github.com/arparaschiv/solar-coronal-inversion).
-This repository prodides a straigthforward and standalone implementation for computing coronal densities.
+This repository provides a straightforward and standalone implementation for computing coronal densities.
 - Spatio-temporal matching observations in both Fe XIII infrared lines are required.
-- Examples offer a parallel cpu implementation making calculations rasonably fast.
+- Examples offer a parallel/multithread cpu implementation, making calculations reasonably fast.
-- Options for processing either peak line emission or integrated line emission exist for spectroscopic instruments.
+- Options for processing either peak line emission or integrated line emission exist for all instruments.
 - Accurate header and pointing information from the data providers are required.
 - Currently, a high-resolution look-up table is provided in this repository.
 The table is created using [CHIANTI V10.1](https://download.chiantidatabase.org/CHIANTI_10.1_database.tar.gz) through a [PyCELP](https://github.com/tschad/pycelp) implementation.
 - A PyCELP look-up table generator notebook is also provided, but a user should not generate new look-up tables unless a specific need exists.
 The provided tables are flexible enough to suit most needs.